Palak Paneer Restaurant style

 Making the Palak Paneer

 - Heat ghee in a small pan.
-Add chopped garlic and saute till it changes to light golden color.
+Add cumin seeds and chopped garlic and saute till it changes to light golden color.

-- Next, add red chili powder.
+- Next, add dry red chilies and red chili powder.
 Pour the tadka over the Palak Paneer.

-- Palak Paneer Restaurant style is ready to serve.
+- Lasooni Palak Paneer Restaurant style is ready to serve.
 Can garnish with cream.